-Along with your personal details (name, address, SSN, etc.) and the identifying information of your disregarded entity, including your newly obtained EIN, you will need to include the financial information of the company.
+Along with your personal details (name, address, SSN, etc.) and the identifying information of your disregarded entity, including your newly obtained EIN, you will need to include the company’s financial information.
 For example, you will want to have profit and loss numbers handy as well as balance sheet details.

 Potentially, yes.
 While the foreign entity will be considered a disregarded entity for income tax purposes, the income will flow through to Schedule C of your Form 1040, so you may have to pay self-employment tax on any profits you earn.
 The good news, however, is that if you are living in a country that has a totalization agreement in place with the USA, the odds of paying self-employment tax are slim.

 Form 8858 is due at the same time as your federal tax return.
-In most cases, that would be April 15 (April 18 in 2022).
+In most cases, that would be April 15 (April 18, 2023).
 However, all expats receive an automatic two-month filing extension, usually moving the filing deadline to June 15.
 This extension applies to Form 8858 as well as your federal tax return.
 The same is true if you request a further extension to October.

 Unfortunately, yes.
 As with most IRS international forms, the penalties for failure to file can be quite severe, ranging from financial to criminal penalties.

 - Penalties can easily reach $60,000 or more.
 Penalties start at $10,000 per year per company when Form 8858 is not filed when required.
 If the IRS sends a notice that this form needs to be filed, additional penalties of $10,000 per month for up to 5 months can also be assessed.